 The vast majority of animals are populated by diverse communities of symbiotic microbes.
 Indeed, most of the cells and unique genes associated with animals’ bodies are of microbial origin and animals have potential access to the products of their microbes’ genes.
 Certainly some symbiotic microbes are pathogenic, but many are beneficial to their hosts.
 For example, symbiotic microbes are critical contributors to animal nutrition and immune health, and they can serve as important catalysts for the effective development and functioning of animal tissues.
 As a consequence of these realizations, many biologists are beginning to view animals and their symbiotic microbes as emergent individuals, that is, as holobionts rather than as autonomous entities.
-The Theis Lab takes a hologenomic approach to investigating pathogenic and beneficial host-microbial interactions within the realms of medicine and behavior.
+Our laboratory takes a hologenomic approach to investigating pathogenic and beneficial host-microbial interactions within the realms of medicine and behavior.

 Preterm birth is the leading cause of neonatal morbidity and mortality.
 Worldwide, 15 million premature neonates are born annually, and urban environments in the United States, including Detroit, Cleveland, St. Louis, Baltimore, New Orleans, and Atlanta, have among the highest premature birth rates.
-Intra-amniotic infection is the only etiology of preterm birth for which definitive causation has been established.
+Intra-amniotic infection is the one etiology of preterm birth for which definitive causation has been established.
 Nevertheless, many of these infections are subclinical and we lack efficacious predictive microbial biomarkers of preterm birth risk.
-A principal focus of the Theis Lab is studying the microbial ecology of human reproduction to identify and ultimately manage polymicrobial causes of preterm birth.
+A principal focus of our laboratory is studying the microbial ecology of human reproduction to identify and ultimately manage polymicrobial causes of preterm birth and other obstetric complications.